bpampel/zettel/content/population_dynamics_21-08-31.md

 - Sherman & Peskin (1986) [^sherman_1986] paper that does things surprisingly close to what we do: "create and destroy" some "elements" with certain probability (depending on the time step) at every time step and do a random walk in between.
 Does not keep the total population constant! (from Burkhard)
 - Anderson (1975) [^anderson_1975], presents an early method of solving a quantum mechanical diffusion problem by the simulation of "random movement of imaginary particles […] subject to a variable chance of multiplicating or disappearance"\
   Interesting to read, already has the idea of running multiple particles with some random displacement and killing/duplicating them.
 Modifies the probabilities after each step to keep the total number of particles approximately fixed.
+- "Go with the winner" papers:
   - Aldous & Vazirani (1994) [^aldous_1994] review "Go with the winners" schemes, similar to genetic schemes but without mating\
     This is mostly for tree-based schemes.
 The two presented algorithms either redistribute the "bad" particles to the "good" branches or kill all bad particles and create a "random" number of clones at the good particle positions\
     Also has a short excurse to combine it with simulated annealing In essence, while this has some cloning it's not that much related to our work.
+  - Grassberger (2002) [^grassberger_2002] uses population control for Monte Carlo simulations of polymer systems\
+    Starting with sequential importance sampling: Duplicate configurations with MC weights above some threshold and assign half weight.
+Kill population below some threshold with 0.5 probability, if it survives double the weight.\
+    (Maybe read also one with Hsiao-Ping (https://doi.org/10.1103/PhysRevE.68.021113) )

 from [^giardina_2011]:
-- Something from grassberger, e.g. (https://doi.org/10.1109/SFCS.1994.365742) seems to be frequenly cited.
-Or one with hsiao-ping, e.g. (https://doi.org/10.1103/PhysRevE.68.021113)?
 - [Del Moral, P., Doucet, A., Jasra, A.: J. R. Stat.
 Soc., Ser.
 B, Stat.
 Methodol.
 68, 411–436 (2006)](https://doi.org/10.1111%2Fj.1467-9868.2006.00553.x)

 Parallel Tempering / multiple walkers metadynamics